Cupressaceae (cypress family) Hesperocyparis

 Name derivation: Hesperocyparis – Latin, Western cypress; macrocarpa – large fruit.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-John Rawlings subsequently added notes on the questionable IDs and Jasper Ridge.
+John Rawlings subsequently added notes on Jasper Ridge and Thomas Douglas.
 Name udpated to Hesperocyparis macrocarpa (Sep 2017, SP).
+Edits (Feb 2026, SP).